giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

   due to allocator caching, especially for small objects.
 This can happen, for example, when you forget to `Py_DECREF` a Python object.

-psutil's new functions solve this by inspecting platform-native allocator state, in a manner similar to Valgrind.
+psutil's new functions let you query the allocator (e.g. glibc) directly, returning low-level metrics from the platform's native heap.

 ## heap_info(): direct allocator statistics